ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

-* Verification email for users (user doesn't get created until their email is verified)
-  - Endpoint for verifying user creation
-* When deleting user, require a verification email
 * Job for deleting users that have not been verified after a week
 * Endpoints for getting and updating user_security_data
   - Auth string + password_encryption_salt and iters + encryption_key_user_password